taming-the-state-in-react/taming-the-state-in-react/manuscript/04-redux-advanced/03-redux-architecture.md

   </div>
 ~~~~~~~~

-- third, you can use it in your `Story` component in a button
+Finally, you can use it in your `Story` component in a `onClick` handler of a button.

 {title="src/components/Story.js",lang="javascript"}
 ~~~~~~~~